Everything-Compatible/YRDict/README.md

 but please indicate how WW was originally written.
 If you are willing, you can also indicate what positions Ares/Phobos, etc. hooked and what changes they made.
-No new or enhanced logic is considered.
+No new or enhanced in-game logic is considered.
-Adding auxiliary features related to debugging and similar tasks is allowed and encouraged.
+Adding auxiliary features related to debugging and similar tasks as well as simple optimization patches is allowed and encouraged.

 All source files and documentation files should be uniformly encoded in **UTF-8 with BOM** format.